Optimizing Exponential Distribution proposal

 Boolean.
 If

-, detailed optimization information, including areas and steps, will be displayed.
-Defaults toFALSE
+TRUE, detailed optimization information, including areas and steps, will be displayed.
+Defaults toFALSE.

 Value